Josh Jung Player Props: Rangers vs. Athletics

-The Texas Rangers, including Josh Jung (batting .293 in his past 10 games, with two doubles, a home run, four walks and four RBI), battle starter Shintaro Fujinami and the Oakland Athletics at Globe Life Field, Saturday at 7:05 PM ET.
+After going 2-for-6 with two RBI in his last game, Josh Jung and the Texas Rangers face the Oakland Athletics (who will start Kyle Muller) at 2:35 PM ET on Sunday.

-He had a one-hit showing in his last game (1-for-4) against the Athletics.
+He strung together two hits (going 2-for-6 with two RBI) in his most recent game against the Athletics.

 Josh Jung Game Info & Props vs. the Athletics